 How to find trending hashtags on Instagram: an ultimate guide for brands

-In this article, we give you a comprehensive guide to master Instagram hashtags.
+In this article, we give you a comprehensive guide to using hashtags on Instagram.
 We explain how to find trending hashtags on Instagram, how to choose relevant hashtags, how many hashtags to use in an Instagram post, where to put them, and more.

 - How do the hashtags on Instagram work?